Welcome to Our Blog Hiking Ontario's Bruce Trail

 Duncan Crevice Caves Provincial Park hiking trail.

 After spending so long on the Niagara Escarpment, it was stunning to realize that it is not a singular geological feature.
 Instead, after trekking part of the Beaver Valley section, we have come to see that in places the escarpment is broken, having been separated by erosion and the challenges of time.
-As a result, in some areas the Bruce Trail weaves up and down through stunning fissures in the rock formations.
-Throughout this stretch, we repeatedly came upon huge cracks in the escarpment, giving us both amazing and terrifying views of the surrounding agricultural landscape and drop off.
+As a result, in some areas, the Bruce Trail weaves up and down through stunning fissures in the rock formations.
+Throughout this stretch, we repeatedly came upon huge cracks in the escarpment, giving us both amazing and terrifying views of the surrounding agricultural landscape and drop-off.

 Bruce Trail hiking blaze and marker.